DBSE-teaching/isee2019-TeamMachine/docs/_posts/2019-05-13-System-Design.md

 ## Basic Prototype

 And we are ready with the basic prototype of the app which you can download withe the link below.
-We are hoping to present you th entire app in the next blog.
+We are hoping to present you the fully functional app in the next blog.

 <a href="https://github.com/DBSE-teaching/isee2019-TeamMachine/blob/CeledgerAppAPK/docs/Celedger1.apk" target="_blank"><b>Click here to download</b></a>